ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 # Who gossips with whom {#who}

 - HTTPS clients and servers (SCT Feedback and STH Pollination)
-- HTTPS servers and CT auditors (SCT Feedback)
+- HTTPS servers and CT auditors (SCT Feedback and STH Pollination)
 - CT auditors and monitors (Trusted Auditor Relationship)

 Additionally, some HTTPS clients may engage with an auditor who they